 It is easier to protect your painting than fix cracking and peeling off or yellowing later.
 Use my tips for protective finish application and maintenance of your acrylic paintings.
-I also included the list of recommended product for each step.
+I also included the list of recommended products for each step.

-Many posts on the Internet make protection equal varnishing but it is not fully true.
+Many posts on the Internet make protection equal to varnishing but it is not fully true.
 The protection of the painting doesn’t begin and end with varnishing.
-Varnishing is only one of the element of good protection.
+Varnishing is only one of the elements of good protection.
 Moreover, there is a better alternative to varnishing, but bloggers don’t really mention it.
 Feel free to read and use all the recommendations.

 In this article:

 - 5 steps to protect acrylic paintings on canvas: